link1905/system-design-101/content/docs/design-patterns/event-driven-architecture/_index.md

 a -> ac -> u -> uc -> n
 ```

+In an **EDA** system, communication through an asynchronous channel is preferred.
+This enables different parts of the system to react to events independently,
-Despite loose coupling and fault-tolerance, this approach becomes problematic when dealing with complex workflows.
+promoting loose coupling and fault tolerance.

+However, this approach can become problematic when dealing with intricate workflows.
-This complexity is also the most critical issue of **EDA**.
+This complexity is the most significant challenge of **EDA**.
-A business operation can be a chain of many events, generated and causing effect in many places.
+A single business operation might involve a chain of numerous events,
+generated and causing effects in many different places.
-This implication makes it challenging for developers to capture the business and develop the system.
+This makes it challenging for developers to fully grasp the business process and develop the system effectively.
-The complication is exceptional in big systems,
+The complexity is particularly pronounced in large systems,
-as they can deal with a huge number of events, up to hundreds or thousands of them.
+which may handle a vast number of events (potentially hundreds or even thousands).

 {{< callout type="info" >}}
 This is just an introduction of [Saga](Distributed-Transaction.md#saga).